w3c-cg/swag/docs/security_guidelines.md

 Controlling whether your site can be embedded in another site using an [`<iframe>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe) can help protect against [clickjacking](https://developer.mozilla.org/en-US/docs/Web/Security/Attacks/Clickjacking) and certain [cross-site leak attacks](https://xsleaks.dev/).

-If you don't need your site to be embeddable in other sites, or if you need only certain specific sites to embed your site, implement framing protection using the [`frame-ancestors`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/Content-Security-Policy/frame-ancestors) CSP directive and the [`X-Frame-Options`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/X-Frame-Options) HTTP response header.
+Implement framing protection using the [`frame-ancestors`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/Content-Security-Policy/frame-ancestors) CSP directive and the [`X-Frame-Options`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/X-Frame-Options) HTTP response header.
+If you need your site to be embeddable by specific sites, you can list them in `frame-ancestors`: restrict the configuration as much as possible, to reduce your risk.

-The `frame-ancestors` directive offers more fine-grained control, allowing you to list sites that are allowed to embed your site.
+The `frame-ancestors` directive offers more fine-grained control than `X-Frame-Options`, allowing you to list sites that are allowed to embed your site.
 However, [`frame-ancestors` is not supported in obsolete browsers, notably Internet Explorer](https://caniuse.com/mdn-http_headers_content-security-policy_frame-ancestors).
 When both methods are included, browsers that support `frame-ancestors` will ignore `X-Frame-Options`, so it is best to include both methods.

 #### Learn more